 A. Coordinate reports requested by the Office of Personnel Management and the Department.

 B. Review the use and effectiveness of the student loan repayment authority at least annually and recommend changes to this policy as necessary.

 C. Conduct an evaluation of the program during reviews of servicing human resources offices, as needed.

 For information on the content of this chapter, contact the Division of Human Capital.
-For more information about this Website, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Website, contact Krista Bibb in the Division of Policy and Directives Management.